Garrett Hartley

-Garrett Hartley (born May 16, 1986) is an American former professional football player who was a placekicker in the National Football League (NFL).
+Brandon Garrett Hartley (born May 16, 1986) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He played college football for the Oklahoma Sooners and was signed by the Denver Broncos as an undrafted free agent in 2008.
 Later that year he became the placekicker for the New Orleans Saints, for whom he set an NFL record (now surpassed) for most consecutive successful field goals to start a career, and then became the first kicker in NFL history to convert three field goals of more than 40 yards in the Super Bowl.
 The Saints won Super Bowl XLIV, beating the Indianapolis Colts.

 Hartley also played in the NFL for the Cleveland Browns and Pittsburgh Steelers.

 Early life

 Hartley prepped at Carroll High School in Southlake, Texas, where he was coached by former North Texas coach Todd Dodge.
 He set a state record with 90 extra points in 2002 (surpassed by Carroll Dragon, Kevin Ortega, in 2004 and then another Carroll Dragon, Cade Foster, in 2009).
 Coming out of Carroll, Hartley was rated as a three-star prospect and the second-best placekicker in the country by Rivals.com.